Empowering Rwanda's youth through language learning

 Building confidence and communication skills

-Since the start of this collaborative program in May 2020, 30,000 Rwandans have participated, and the program has already seen some very positive results.
+Since the start of this collaborative program in May 2020, 37,000 Rwandans have participated, and the program has already seen some very positive results.
 On average, learners improved their English proficiency by more than one full CEFR level, an international standard that assesses language ability.

 Participants have also reported gains in confidence and communication skills at work (60+%), helping them take the next steps in growing their careers.
 A sizeable proportion have also received job promotions (37%) or new roles (56%).
 In addition, many reported getting involved in new areas of tourism, including animal conservation, coffee & tea tours, as well as hotel and restaurant management.
-Overall, a large majority of employers (88%) and learners (84%) feel the program improved their work performance.

 +